|

 support and hope for homeless and disadvantaged youth aged 16 - 21

 in the Region of Peel.
-Through our emergency shelter, long-term residential
+Through our emergency shelter, resource room and community outreach services, we empower

 youth to take control of their lives, break harmful patterns, and